• Home

 Insider’s tip: Make sure to stamp your hand as soon as you enter the farm because, without it, you’d need to pay the entrance fee again.
 You’ll find several stamp booths near all entrances.
 Don’t worry, the staff will also point them out upon entry.

-What to do in Cingjing
+What to Do in Cingjing

 Wander around Cingjing Farm